KalebSabo/KalebSabo/README.md

 ---

 ### 🚀 What I'm up to right now
-- Simulating **radiative cooling** for reusable heat shields, live demo!
-- Walking biped robots built mostly from 3D prints and servos
-- Godot game prototypes and interactive simulations
-- Learning low-level ML by training tiny transformers from scratch
+🛡️ Cybersecurity: Currently grinding for the OSCP and developing a vulnerability assessment framework.

+🤖 AI Agents: Building autonomous agents and exploring space-hardened compute solutions.

-- Quantum Key Distribution (QKD) CubeSat Mockup
+🛰️ Space Tech: Mocking up a Quantum Key Distribution (QKD) CubeSat and simulating radiative cooling.

+🚶 Robotics: Refining Project Eragon, a bipedal robot built on ESP32/Pi and 3D-printed parts.

 Always down to talk shop — robotics, thermal protection, Godot, or why duct tape is a valid engineering material.